 "Burning gorse was responsible for the great Bandon Fire.
 I handpicked the blossoms from the prickliest nastiest plant known to man.
 I don't like picking it, so please don't drink it." - Trevor Gant, Gorse Picker In Chief

-floral, coconut, herbal tea, backed by notes of chamomile and bitter almond
+Floral, coconut, herbal tea, light, winey, backed by notes of chamomile and bitter almond